sirenaakopyan/stroke/README.md

 After installing all independecies, to get all the result graph for research question 1, navigate to the file `dataanalysis.py`.
 From here, run the file and all the graph will be save in the `question1Images`.
 The summary statistic and graph from the dataset will also be saved in the directory `dataSummary`.

 ### Question 2:
+Open the file "Question 2 Map" to retrieve the results for Question 2.
+Make sure that all necessary libraries are installed.
+Open the browser you would like your graphs to open on.
+Go back to the file and run it.
+The program should then open three tabs with different interactive graphs.

 ### Question 3:
 In order to return the results for our third research question, open the file ML_and_visualization.py.
 When this file is run, the ML_confusion_matrix image will be saved and can be viewed.
 This will also return information on accuracy of the model.